bscofield/deus_ex/README.md

 # DeusEx

 GitHub DDOSings getting you down and stopping your deploys?
 GIT IS DISTRIBUTED, SUCKA.
-The deus-ex gem allows you to easily fire up an AWS instance, push your repo to it, and use that for your deploy until GitHub is back on its feet.
+The deus_ex gem allows you to easily fire up an AWS instance, push your repo to it, and use that for your deploy until GitHub is back on its feet.

 ## Installation